Urhobo Historical Society

 The Urhobo people know many living deities.
 They reside in water, in trees, and in the aerial plane.
 They are of many degrees of temperament.
 None of the Urhobo deities has a reputation greater than that of Akpọbrisi for inflicting harsh punishment on those who mess around with his possessions.
 He is dreaded for wreaking vengeance on those who dare him in his sacred abode.

-reputation: he is admired among the Urhobo for being just
+But Akpobrisi has another reputation: he is admired among the Urhobo

 Meanwhile, Akpobrisi is roused up.
 In full rage, he ascends aloft into the sky to complain to the Mighty One, to the Supreme Deity.
 He is granted immediate audience in the presence of Ọghẹnẹ, the God who owns the sky and sees what goes on with the gods and mortals in our Akpọ, our Earth, and even has power over the mysterious subterranean world of Erivwin, where departed ancestors and others reside.
 It is to the presence of the Almighty Ọghẹnẹ, Who always has the last word and from Whom there can be no appeal, it is to His powerful presence that Akpobrisi is now ushered.